Porges/ways-to-play/src/games/crown-and-anchor/index.md

 {% imageEnd %}

-The game has also at times been called “bubble and buck”,[@BubbleBuck1911] “bumble and buck”,[@APrivateInTheGuards" p.
+The game has also at times been called “bubble and buck”,[@BubbleBuck1911] “bumble and buck”,[@APrivateInTheGuards p.
 189] “diddlum buck”[@SmallerSlangDictionary p.
 44]  or “toodlum buck(s)”.{%fn%}This name was also used in Australia to refer to a children’s game played with a teetotum;
 perhaps the version on sale here is Crown & Anchor played with a